 Pilot Officer Stuart Mudd, joined No. 1 Squadron with the intention of becoming a member of the Officer staff.
 He came to us from the UK, where he joined as a cadet in 1997, rising through all the ranks until becoming a Civilian Instructor in 2005.
 As a UK cadet at 872 (Hull West) SQN he has been to Norway, Holland for the Nijmegen Marches (twice) and Australia with IACE.
 He has completed gliding and flying scholarships to his first solo flight, parachute training to his first solo jump, obtained Bronze, Silver and Gold Duke of Edinburgh Awards and attended various camps, courses and expeditions.
 He obtained the honorary position of Lord Lieutenant’s Cadet (Queen’s county representative) in 2002.
 From 2005 as a CI he was the Training Officer, Band Master (side snare & bass drum) and Adventure Training Officer, not always all at the same time.

 He emigrated to NZ in 2010 and has returned to the Air Training Corps after a brief hiatus.
 In November 2015 he attended the NZCF Officer’s Commissioning Course and the Range Conducting Officer’s course in June 2016.
-He is currently the Executive Officer and he endeavours to offer more expedition opportunities to cadets.
+He is currently the Unit Commander and he endeavours to offer more expedition opportunities to cadets.

 Pilot Officer Henri Raaijen